 1) Google Earth image/screenshot of the business location.
 Yes 🗌 No 🗌 N/A 🗌 2) Copy of executed OJT agreement.
 Yes 🗌 No 🗌 N/A 🗌 Any previous OJT agreements-if previous agreements exist, determine the retention rate.
 Yes 🗌 No 🗌 N/A 🗌 4) On-the-Job Training Past Performance Review, if applicable.
 Yes 🗌 No 🗌 N/A 🗌 5) WARN notices - to determine if the business is hiring for a position that has been displaced.
-Yes 🗌 No 📄 N/A 🗌 6) Worksite visit checklist.
+Yes 🗌 No 🗌 N/A 🗌 6) Worksite visit checklist.
 Yes 🗌 No 🗌 N/A 🗌 7) Certification of individual assurances and certifications.
 Yes 🗌 No 🗌 N/A 🗌 8) Copies of invoices submitted.
 Yes 🗌 No 🗌 N/A 🗌 9) Evidence of Workers' Compensation Insurance.
-Yes 🗌 No 🗌 N/A 🗌 10)Business/occupation license-to verify that the business is legally able to operate in the State of Florida Yes 🗌 No 📄 N/A 🗌 11) Signed original of the OJT Business Handbook.
-Yes 🗌 No 🗌 N/A 🗌 12) Signed original of the Florida Clean Indoor Air Act (FCIAA) form.
-Yes 🗌 No 🗌 N/A 🗌 13) Documented on-site monitoring, site visit and follow-up(s).
-Yes 🗌 No 🗌 N/A 🗌 14) Any additional documentation as outlined in the OJT Policy and required by the funding stream.
-Yes 🗌 No 📄 N/A 🗌
+Yes 🗌 No 🗌 N/A 🗌 10)Business/occupation license-to verify that the business is legally able to operate in the State of Florida Yes 🗌 No 🗌 N/A 🗌 11) Signed original of the OJT Business Handbook.
+Yes No N/A 12) Signed original of the Florida Clean Indoor Air Act (FCIAA) form.
+Yes No N/A 12) Signed original of the Florida Clean Indoor Air Act (FCIAA) form.13) Documented on-site monitoring, site visit and follow-up(s).